danluu/fs-errors/README.md

 sudo apt install dmsetup
 ~~~

-Requires btrfs drivers to be installed.
+Requires btrfs and exfat drivers to be installed.

 TODO(Wesley) more details